 No, no no. The highrise in the background are real life-size apartments.

-Those cute & adorable kids with their adorable teachers.
+Those cute & adorable kids with their adorable teachers too.
 Ehmm.

-Hippodrome in the foreground, the Blue mosque and in the background Hagia Sophia.
+Hippodrome in the foreground, the Blue mosque beside and in the background Hagia Sophia.

 The Hamam besides Sultanahmet Park between Blue mosque and Hagia Sophia.

-Cross section of the Basilica Cistern with the Medusa heads clearly visible.
+Cross section of the Basilica Cistern with the two Medusa heads clearly visible.

-This segment of posting are more pictures of miniature buildings found in Miniaturk.
+This segment of post are on more pictures of the miniature buildings found in Miniaturk.
 Most of the miniature buildings have incredible details just like the real ones.
 It took us slightly more than an hour to go around Miniaturk.
 Although the day was bright and sunny, the temperature was around 18°.
+Nice weather.